-1. Limits on Business Relationships.
-One natural approach for regulators is to constrain or prohibit business relationships between index fund managers (and potentially some other investment managers) and their portfolio companies.
+155 For a review of these rules, see JACOBS, supra note 72, ch.
+2 portfolio companies.
 Their substantial assets under management should give index fund managers sufficient scale that they can operate solely as investment managers without engaging in other business activities.
 Put another way, there would not appear to be substantial efficiency gains from investment managers also operating such other businesses, so precluding them from doing so would not have significant social costs.
-130
+158

-128 European Sec. & Markets Auth., Information on Shareholder Cooperation and Acting in Concert under the Takeover Bids Directive - 1st Update Jun.
-20, 2014
+156 European Securities and Markets Authority, Information on Shareholder Cooperation and Acting in Concert under the Takeover Bids Directive - 1st Update Jun.
+20, 2014.

-129 For early discussions of regulatory responses to problems arising from business relationships, see Bernard S. Black, Agents Watching Agents: The Promise of Institutional Investor Voice, 39 UCLA L. REV. 811, 885 (1991-1992), and Jennifer S. Taub, Able but Not Willing: The Failure of Mutual Fund Advisers to Advocate for Shareholders' Rights, 34 J. CORP.
-L. 843, 887-88 (2008-2009)
+157 For early discussions of regulatory responses to problems arising from business relationships, see Bernard S. Black, Agents Watching Agents: The Promise of Institutional Investor Voice, 39 UCLA L. REV. 811, 885 (1991-1992), and Jennifer S. Taub, Able but Not Willing: The Failure of Mutual Fund Advisers to Advocate for Shareholders' Rights, 34 J. CORP.
+L. 843, 887-88 (2008-2009).